 The following programs do not correlate with a particular badge or adventure, but are a great way to build relationships within troops.

 What better thing to do than sit around a fire pit at the top of the hill overlooking the grand view of the valley and western sunset than be at Valley Crest Farm & Preserve.
 We end the program with an explorative night hike, where scouts get to play games, listen for animals, and learn about the fascinating nocturnal adaptations of the crepuscular and nocturnal animals that inhabit our forests.

 Get your hands dirty looking for the macroinvertebrates in our streams and pond.
 Learn how to assess the health of the stream by what kind of animals are living in it.
 From frogs that use their eyes to swallow, to caddisfly larvae that make their own stone homes, there’s always something to see in our aquatic ecosystems.

 Apple Cider Making

 Learn the natural and cultural history of apples, and use our cider press to see how apple cider is made.
-We’ll pick fresh apple from the field, and each get a taste of the apple as well as the cider that comes from it.
+We’ll pick fresh apples from the field, as well as get a taste of the apple (and the cider that comes from it).